Canada-Alberta Job Grant FAQ

 There are three steps in the grant application process:

 - Following the approval of the Application, and after training has been paid for, employers submit a Canada-Alberta Job Grant Reimbursement Form along with applicable receipts.
 Employers are then reimbursed for one-third of the training costs.
+When training is short term, or where and employer does not require partial reimbursement before the training is finished, the reimbursement and completion forms may be submitted together at the end of training.

 - Upon training completion, a Canada-Alberta Job Grant Completion Form will be submitted to the Government of Alberta and an additional one-third of training costs will be reimbursed.
 The remaining one-third of training costs is paid for by the employer.